Aging and Medications

 Smartphone apps (cell phone apps)

-Apps that help people manage their drugs can be downloaded to multiple smartphones and tablets.
-These apps can help older people or their family members remember to take their drugs on time.
+Apps that help people manage their medications can be downloaded to multiple smartphones and tablets.
+These apps can help older adults or their family members remember to take their medications on time.
 Many of these apps include reminder alerts, which are sent to the device.
-Some of these apps may cost money.

 More Information